Center for Career Development

 Career Design Room

 The Career Design Room assists students with career counseling, providing access to the library related to employment, as well as sitting the job aptitude test on the PC.
 Counselors give detailed advice to each student based on their test results.
-There are also Career Center Branch offices operating in the Takatsuki, Takatsuki Muse, and Sakai Campuses.
+There are also the Center for Career Development Branch offices operating in the Takatsuki, Takatsuki Muse, and Sakai Campuses.